PiBrewing/craftbeerpi4-documentation/master/server-installation.md

 sudo pip3 install --upgrade https://github.com/PiBrewing/craftbeerpi4/archive/master.zip
 ```

-If new setting parameters have been added to cbpi, it will handle that in the extension Configupdate.
+If new setting parameters have been added to cbpi, it will handle that in the extension Config update.
 Cbpi4 will add the parameters automatically during start if they are not yet in the config file.

 ### Updating the UI